AcmeGamers/Projects/Articles/README.md

 # About Articles

-This is the list of all the published articles that were written by me as a part of freelance work.
+This is the list of all the published articles that were written by me as a part of freelance work and research work.